On The Road Again

 Nevertheless, when any of my children approaches senior year, the insidious combination of parental guilt and ego propels me first to Barnes and Noble for a college guide and then to AAA for roadmaps and discount coupons for motels in every college town reachable by Buick station wagon.

 So this August my last child fell prey to the ritual.
 She is seventeen.
 She will apply to college in the fall.
-She has no idea where she wants--- or, more properly, where her parents want her---to go to college.
+She has no idea where she wants— or, more properly, where her parents want her—to go to college.
 But the ritual must be honored.
-We must visit countless student-empty campuses to absorb by osmosis the unique qualities of schools to which she may apply.
+We must visit countless student-empty campuses to absorb by osmosis the unique qualities of schools to which she

 Over the last fifteen years I’m sure I’ve visited more campuses, seen more computer labs, entered more vacant dorm rooms, perused more bookstores, endured more orientation sessions and taken more walking tours than Henry Lee has examined crime scenes.
 There’s Wittenburg, Dennison, Tufts, Wooster, Ohio Wesleyan, Lehigh, Lafayette, Purdue, Indiana, Notre Dame, Northwestern, Chicago, Syracuse, Vermont, Williams, UMass, Amherst, BC, PC, UVA, Villanova, Haverford, Union, Skidmore, Penn, Princeton, Georgetown, GW, American, Brown, Michigan, Colby, Bowdoin, Bates, UConn, Trinity, Wesleyan, Xavier, Holy Cross, Miami of Ohio, Wake Forest, Gettysburg, Franklin and Marshall, Conn College, St. Michael’s, Ohio University and, I think, several more.
 They all blend together.